celestiaorg/op-plasma-celestia/README.md

 DEVNET_PLASMA="true" GENERIC_PLASMA="true"  make devnet-up
 ```

-This will start the devnet in plasma mode with local-celestia-devnet.
+This will start the devnet in Alt-DA mode with local-celestia-devnet.

 You can verify that the devnet is running by checking da-server logs: